-The War on Drugs particularly aims for the drug dealers.
-They see arresting and convicting drug dealers as hitting the root of the drug "problem."
+The War on Drugs particularly aims at drug dealers.
+They see arresting and convicting drug dealers as hitting the root of the drug “problem.”
 Those convicted of selling and distributing drugs face particularly high penalties.
 Possession with intent to distribute charges, however, can be based on specious or weak evidence.

 Des Moines Drug Distribution Lawyer

 If you are facing charges of possession with intent to distribute controlled substances, you can have an experienced Des Moines drug distribution lawyer on your side.
 Call the skilled criminal defense attorneys at McCarthy & Hamrock, P.C..
 We fight for the rights of those accused of being drug dealers.
 We will challenge the evidence and seek to have your charges reduced or dismissed.
 Call us today at (515) 279-9700 for a free consultation.

 We represent clients throughout the Des Moines area, including West Des Moines, Ankeny, Johnston, and anywhere in Polk County or Dallas County, and throughout Iowa.

 Prosecutors may charge you for possession with intent to distribute using a variety of different evidence.
 They may prosecute you if you are alleged to have attempted to sell drugs to an undercover officer, for instance.